Search

 The amazing thing about kavalactones is that they are all slightly different in chemical makeup and how they affect the brain.
 For example, DHM and DHK are known to have a stronger potency, often linked to unwanted psychoactive effects and last much longer than other varieties.
 On the other hand, kavain is known for its balanced, more calming effects and only lasts 1 to 3 hours.

 All forms of kava are made up of a combination of kavalactones, giving them their two distinct qualities: heady and heavy.
 Heady kavas have more of a mental sensation; that is, you mentally feel relaxed, more sociable, and calm.
 These are great to consume during the day with friends and family.
 Heavy kavas, on the other hand, affect your body more than your mind.
-You may feel physically heavier and more sedated.
+You may feel physically heavier and calmer.
 These kavas are best to drink at night when you are winding down for bed.

 But how do kavalactones work in the brain?